Teatro Lido

-The Teatro Lido is a Colombian theater placed at the southeastern coast of Park of Bolívar, in Medellín.
+The Teatro Lido is a Colombian theater located at the southeastern coast of Park of Bolívar, in Medellín.
 The theater began operating in 1945 and in 2007, after a methodical restoration was reopened, and is administered by the Mayor of Medellin.
 It has capacity for 1,100 spectators and offers a variety of programming throughout the year.

 The site was previously occupied by la Macarena billiard hall.